 Pimlico Primary’s School Council consists of two students per year group (from Year 1 upwards) who get together to discuss affairs and to achieve change in school.
-School council meetings will be held twice a half term with Miss McGlade.
+School council meetings will be held once every half term.

 Our award-winning badge was designed by Nawaf (Year 1).

 It symbolises our school council values.

 Every classroom has been equipped with a school council ‘suggestion box’.
 All pupils are encouraged to write down their suggestions and place it in their box.
 Suggestions are taken seriously and read and discussed during school council meetings.

 School Council Values

 We are responsible for change in our school.
 We will represent the viewpoints of our peers.

 We are mature and trustworthy.
 We will speak on behalf of our peers.
 Others can depend on us to make the necessary changes to our school.

 We respect the views of others.
 We value diversity.

 We work together to achieve change at our school.